 This article has affiliate links to products and services that I use.
 If you make a purchase through these links, it might earn me a small commission at no extra cost to you.

 Crete is the biggest and southernmost of the Greek islands.
 It’s located closer to North Africa than to the capital of Greece, Athens.
 Crete is at the crossroads of three continents: Europe, Asia, and Africa, so the connections with Middle Eastern traditions are not minor.

 Right in the center of the Mediterranean, Crete has been occupied by diverse civilizations during the centuries, among the most prominent ones stand the Venetians (1212- 1669) and the Ottoman Empire (1671-1898).

 Every civilization that ruled on the island left a strong heritage that shaped Crete’s present identity.
-Crete is known as the cradle of the civilization, but it’s also a land of invaders, foreign occupants, and pirates.
+Crete is known as the cradle of civilization, but it’s also a land of invaders, foreign occupants, and pirates.
 Crete has an identity of its own.

-The Landscape of Crete
+The landscape of Crete

-The coasts of Crete are washed by the Sea of Crete on the north coast and the Libyan sea in the south.
+The coasts of Crete are washed by the Sea of Crete on the north coast and the Libyan Sea in the south.

 Crete is divided into four different Prefectures, from east to west they are Lasithi, Heraklion Rethymno, and Chania.
 The capital is Heraklion, followed in importance by the cities of Chania, Rethymno, and Agios Nikolaos.